Uncertainty looms if court challenges Portugal budget

 "If the court finds something unconstitutional, it could still be something relatively easy to fix, or alternatively it could shoot down the budget and cause a political crisis," said Pedro Magalhaes, political scientist at the Social Sciences Institute of the Lisbon University.

-"It's hard to predict the outcome: it wouldn't be the constitutional court if it were predictable."
+"It's hard to predict the outcome: it wouldn'tt be the constitutional court if it were predictable."

 The budget predicts a third year of recession, with unemployment forecast to rise further into record territory next year, to 16.4 percent from around 15 percent.